 Long time ago, being a young padawan in an organization I was tasked to do an inventory check on systems across our end-user machines.
 At first I have actually planned an old-school inventory, moving across the rooms and buildings, however decided against it.
 Instead I searched the internet for a flexible PowerShell script, that would allow me to perform the task remotely.
 That is how I have discovered a Windows Management Instrumentation with all the power it can give a network administrator.

 Official documentation on Windows Management Instrumentation (WMI) can be found here.

 For those out there who work with PowerShell scripts daily that might be old news, but for me it was a true salvation.
-Instead of walking around the office, I have spent roughly the same amount of time tailoring script to specific requirements of an inventory check from the comfort of my own office.
+Instead of walking around the office, I have spent roughly the same amount of time tailoring script to specific requirements of an inventory check from the comfort of my own cubicle.
 And have learned a lot of useful stuff along the way.